moseskimc/3d-reconstruction/README.md

 Three dimensional stereo reconstruction is a fundamental technique in computer vision with a wide range of application in fields such as augmented reality, gaming, and animation to mention a few.

-(TODO: give a brief overview of triangulation, epipolar geometry, essential matrix, etc.)
+(TODO: give a brief overview of triangulation, epipolar geometry, essential matrix, etc)

 # Data